 This gives a total cost of approximately฿58,000 / USD$1815 / AUD$2400 a month living a very comfortable middle-class Western lifestyle.

 N.B.
 More detailed costings can be found under the relevant headings above to further assist you to ascertain your ‘real cost’ per month.

 Gary Orman has lived in Thailand for seventeen years… Bangkok for seven years and Chiang Mai for ten years.
 His business Thailand Mentor provides Skype consultancy services and coaching to advise expats on the best way to navigate Thai culture and avoid the hidden landmines in Thailand.

 Like This Article?
 Pin It!

 TRIP PLANNERS FOR THAILAND: RELATED BLOG POSTS

-Want more info to help you plan your Thailand trip?
+Want more info to help you plan your Thailand holiday?
 Check out all the articles we’ve written on travel in Thailand below and continue planning your trip.

 - TOP TRAVEL TIPS FOR YOUR FIRST TIME IN THAILAND

 - IMMERSIVE 4 DAY ITINERARY FOR CHIANG MAI